-I,(type full name) he ereby
+L (type full name hereby ۱ , name noroby

-□ waive□ do not waive,
+waive do not waive,

-and renounce all rights of access, inc established by Title 51 O.S.
-24A.7 (C or confidential recommendations to b peer reviewers. ), to any letter or letters of reference
+and renounce all rights of access, including, but not limited to, those rights established by Title 51 O.S.
+24A.7 (C), to any letter or letters of reference or confidential recommendations to be hereafter written in my behalf by all peer reviewers.

-This waiver is not operative and becometter or letters of reference or confiderant purpose other than those which a specific intention is respecting an appreappointment. ential recommendations are used for are specifically recommended.
-My
+This waiver is not operative and becomes null and void if at any time said letter or letters of reference or confidential recommendations are used for any purpose other than those which are specifically recommended.
+My specific intention is respecting an application for promotion, tenure and/or reappointment.

-(Signature of Waiving Party) (Date)
+(Signature of Waiving Party)

+(Date)

-OKLAHOMA STATE UNIVERSITY CENTER FOR HEALTH SCIENCES REAPPOINTMENT, PROMOTION/TENURE RECOMMENDATIONS FORMDEVELOPMENT OF THE
+OKLAHOMA STATE UNIVERSITY CENTER FOR HEALTH SCIENCES REAPPOINTMENT, PROMOTION/TENURE RECOMMENDATIONS FORMDEVELOPMENT OF THE RPT DOCUMENTATION FILF